NamrataThakur/SmartPortfolioAdvisor/README.md

 ---

-## SECTION 5 : USER GUIDE
+## SECTION 5: USER GUIDE

-`Refer to User Guide at Github Folder: User Guide`
+`Refer to User Guide at GitHub Folder: User Guide`

-### To run the system in local machine:
+### To run the system in the local machine:
 #### System Requirements
 Ubuntu 20.04  <br />
-At least 2 Gb of hard disk space
+At least 2 GB of hard disk space

 #### Application Requirements
 For frontend: application requirements to be installed using npm for dependencies listed in package.json <br />
-For backend: application requiremetns to be installed using pip for dependencies listed in requirements.txt
+For backend: application requirements to be installed using pip for dependencies listed in requirements.txt

 ---
-## SECTION 6 : PROJECT REPORT / PAPER
+## SECTION 6: PROJECT REPORT / PAPER

 `Refer to project report at Github Folder: ProjectReport`